Clan Maxwell

 Clan Maxwell is a Scottish clan of the Scottish Lowlands and is recognized as such by the Lord Lyon King of Arms.
 However, as the clan does not currently have a chief, it is considered an armigerous clan.

 History

-Origins of the Clan
+Origins of the clan

 The claimed origin of the name Maxwell is that it comes from Maccus Well, a pool in the River Tweed near Kelso, Scottish Borders.
-Maccus was believed to be a Norse chief who lived during the reign of David I of Scotland.
+Maccus or Magnus in Old Norse was believed to be a Norse chief who lived during the reign of David I of Scotland.

 Sir John Maxwell was Chamberlain of Scotland but he died without issue and was succeeded by his younger brother, Aymer.
 From Aymer's sons sprang many branches of the family throughout south-west Scotland.

 Wars of Scottish Independence

 Sir Herbert Maxwell appears on the Ragman Rolls of 1296, swearing fealty to Edward I of England.
 Herbert's son, Eustace Maxwell held Caerlaverock Castle as a vassal of the English, however he later followed Robert the Bruce to the Battle of Bannockburn.